julie-scherer/kafka-flink-postgres-pipeline/README.md

     ```
     &rarr; Use `\q` to exit the psql CLI

-3. Build the Docker image and deploy the Flink services in the `docker-compose.yml` file

-    ```bash
-    make up

-    #// if you dont have make, you can run:
-    # docker compose --env-file flink-env.env up --build --remove-orphans  -d
-    ```
-    &rarr; **The first time you run this command it will take about 30 minutes to build the Docker image.** Future builds should only take a few second, assuming you haven't deleted the image since.

-    &rarr; After the Docker image finishes building, it will automatically start up the job manager and task manager services.
-This will take a minute or so.

-    **:hourglass: Wait until the Flink UI is running at [http://localhost:8081/](http://localhost:8081/) before proceeding to the next step.**

-4. Now that the Flink cluster is up and running, it's time to finally run the PyFlink job! :smile:
+3. Now that the Flink cluster is up and running, it's time to finally run the PyFlink job! :smile:

     ```bash
     make job